funnypolynomial/Chromaduino/README.md

   Requesting a single byte returns the number of bytes written to the WRITE buffer

 Demo:
-  If #define'd, a demo will run after 5s if no wire data is received from the Master
+  If #define'd, a demo will run after 5s if no wire data is received from the Controller

 Example:\
   See ChromaduinoController.ino.
 This just flips RGB's around.\